Manage Threat Detection Rules

 The Right Panel (Default)

-Displays the rules_yamls provided from Sysdig.
+Displays the rules_yamls provided by Sysdig.

 • Contains the default rules and macros